Italy rejects extension to special loyalty share rule

 Economy Minister Pier Carlo Padoan said in a statement the government would not consider any extension as it was "necessary to preserve the certainty of the rules, an essential element for investor confidence".

-Earlier this week, a group of foreign funds, which collectively manage assets worth more than $8.8 trillion, and independent directors at some of Italy's biggest companies called on the government of Prime Minister Matteo Renzi to rule against any extension.
+Earlier this week, a group of foreign funds, which collectively manage assets worth more than $8.8 trillion (6 trillion pounds), and independent directors at some of Italy's biggest companies called on the government of Prime Minister Matteo Renzi to rule against any extension.

 They were concerned that under the simple majority rule passing the scheme would have become a mere formality for many companies in Italy, where 90 percent of listed companies have some form of dominant shareholder.
 A two-thirds majority rule usually required for a statute change gives minority shareholders a greater say.